MicrosoftDocs/dynamics-365-intelligent-order-management/topics/insights-reports.md

 Every Insights dashboard includes filters, help text, and settings.
 (The numbered paragraphs correspond to the numbered callouts in the illustration.)

 1. **Filters** – Each dashboard includes a date filter and data filters that are relevant to the page.
-For example, the **Orders Insights** page has filters for **Providers** and **Ship to country**.
+For example, the **Orders Insights** page has filters for **Providers** and **Ship to country/region**.
 Each filter updates the visuals on the whole page.
 1. **Help text** – Each visual on the dashboard has an **i** button that shows helpful information about the related visual.
-1. **Settings** – When each visual is selected, a toolbar of additional settings appears.
+1. **Settings** – When each visual is selected, a toolbar of more settings appears.
 Here are some of these settings:

     - **Drill up**, **Drill down**, and **Next level in hierarchy** – Drill up or down on the visual to view the next level up or down in the data.
 For example, you can drill up from **Months** to **Year**.
     - **Next level in hierarchy** and **Expand all down one level in the hierarchy** – Expand levels down in the hierarchy of data.
 For example, you can expand from **Months** to **Quarters**.
     - **Filters on visual** – Show the current filters that affect the visual.
     - **Focus mode** – Go to an expanded view of the visual.
     - **Export data** – Export the underlying data to a file in comma-separated values (CSV) format.
-Any filters that affect the visual will be used in the export.
+Any filters that affect the visual is used in the export.
     - **Show as a table** – View the underlying data for the visual in table format.
     - **Spotlight** – Highlight the visual.
     - **Get insights** – View automatically generated Insights for the visual, if they're available.